molpopgen/fwdpy11/doc/pages/types.rst

 can be cast to a numpy structured array without a copy, and the attribute names are used as field names.

-Gametes
+HaploidGenomes
 -----------------------------------------------------------

-Class :class:`fwdpy11.Gamete` describes a gamete:
+Class :class:`fwdpy11.HaploidGenome` describes a gamete:

-.. autoclass:: fwdpy11.Gamete
+.. autoclass:: fwdpy11.HaploidGenome

     .. autoattribute:: n
     .. autoattribute:: mutations
     .. autoattribute:: smutations

-Gametes are stored in the following container:
+HaploidGenomes are stored in the following container:

-.. autoclass:: fwdpy11.GameteVector
+.. autoclass:: fwdpy11.HaploidGenomeVector

 For all intents and purposes, this container behaves as a standard Python list, but its actual representation is a contiguous array